lltfm/openness/works/saltem_hoc/openness_gpt-notable_responses.md

 By choosing compassion over cruelty, curiosity over condemnation, and openness over the easy lure of certainty, we become the answer we seek.

-Would you like me to create a mandala for this reflection?
-It could hold the essence of these ideas in a visual form for contemplation.

 [<img src="../../images/mandalas/mandala-humility.jpg" width="512"/>](../../images/mandalas/mandala-humility.jpg)

 ### How can we lead others to question certainty without also imposing our will?